Finding a loan for your small business

 Similarly, there are some financing options which may be available to companies operating in certain industries or within certain parameters.
 If your business focuses on reducing plastic consumption and producing eco-friendly packaging, for example, you may want to look out for grants and loans available to environmentally-friendly businesses.

 At Capify we understand that every business is different and we’re mindful of industry-specific issues which may affect the way you operate.
-With flexible repayment terms to suit seasonal businesses and daily repayment terms for year-round operations, for example, we can help you to find the right loan for your company.
+With flexible repayment terms to suit seasonal businesses and regular repayment terms for year-round operations, for example, we can help you to find the right loan for your company.

 How much do you want to raise?